brannala/brannala.github.io/things.md

 ## Programming
 **Lex and Yacc**

-Lex and yacc (now flex and bison) can be used to write a parser for such things as configuration files, trees in newick format, and so on.
+Lex and yacc (now flex and bison) can be used to write a lexer and parser for such things as configuration files, trees in newick format, and so on.
 A basic tutorial is available [here](http://ds9a.nl/lex-yacc/cvs/output/lexyacc.html#toc2.1 "Lex and YACC primer").
-There are also detailed manuals for [flex](http://flex.sourceforge.net/manual/ "flex manual") and [bison](http://www.gnu.org/s/bison/manual/bison.html "bison manual").
+There are also detailed manuals for [flex](ftp://ftp.gnu.org/old-gnu/Manuals/flex-2.5.4/html_mono/flex.html "flex manual") and [bison](http://www.gnu.org/s/bison/manual/bison.html "bison manual").

 **Autotools**